2018-05/1527241957_touruism-fact-1

 Coventry

-Coventry Cathedral in one of the UK's most famous WWII sites and attracts thousands of visitors each year
+Coventry Cathedral is one of the UK's most famous WWII sites and attracts thousands of visitors each year

 Wolverhampton